Sharparam/SwitchBladeSteam/README.md

 Steam and the Steam logo are trademarks and/or registered trademarks of Valve Corporation.
 All other trademarks are property of their respective owners.

-This project is in no way endorsed, sponsored or approved by Valve or Razer.
+This project is in no way endorsed, sponsored or approved by Valve and/or Razer.

 Dependencies
 ------------